x13a/Wasted/PRIVACY.md

 # Privacy Policy

-The app has nothing to store, but preferences.
+The app has nothing to store, but settings.